(See also Overview of Dermatitis.)

-Pompholyx is sometimes called dyshidrotic eczema, which means caused by abnormal sweating, but the disorder has nothing to do with sweating.
-Doctors do not know what causes pompholyx, but fungal infection, contact dermatitis, or stress may be a factor as well as some ingested substances such as nickel, chromium, and cobalt.
+Pompholyx is sometimes called dyshidrotic eczema, which means caused by abnormal sweating, but the disorder actually is not caused by sweating (although sweat can make it worse).
+Doctors do not know what causes pompholyx, but people often also have atopic dermatitis or contact dermatitis, and stress may be a factor as well as some ingested substances such as nickel, chromium, and cobalt.
 It is more common among adolescents and young adults.

 The disorder starts with tiny blisters that become red, oozing, and then scaly.
 Pompholyx comes and goes in attacks every few months or years apart and is typically very itchy.
 Skin affected by pompholyx can become infected with bacteria.
 Pompholyx takes weeks to go away on its own.